Richard J. Codey Arena

-The Richard J. Codey Arena at South Mountain (formerly the South Mountain Skating Arena) is an ice hockey and ice skating arena in West Orange, New Jersey as part of the South Mountain Recreation Complex.
+The Richard J. Codey Arena at South Mountain (formerly the South Mountain Skating Arena) is an ice hockey and ice skating arena in West Orange, New Jersey, as part of the South Mountain Recreation Complex.
 The arena is named for former Governor of New Jersey Richard Codey.
 The Codey Arena is owned and operated by the Essex County Department of Park, Recreation, and Cultural Affairs.

 History

 South Mountain Skating Arena opened in 1958 with a single ice rink with arena seating surrounding the rink.
 A second outdoor rink was built temporarily and used each winter beginning in the mid-1970s.
 The second rink was permanently enclosed in 1983.
-During 2004 and 2005 the arena underwent major renovations that included a new state-of-the-art lobby for the arena including meeting rooms, a skylight, automatic doors, pro shop (now a glice training area), arcade, and concession stand.
+During 2004 and 2005 the arena underwent major renovations that included a new state-of-the-art lobby for the arena including meeting rooms, a skylight, automatic doors, pro shop (now a glice training area), arcade (now a vending machine area), and concession stand.
 Another part of the renovation was a new set of dasher boards, Plexiglas, compression system, jumbotron screen, and seats for Rink 1, as well as a new dehumidifier for Rink 2; it was renamed the Codey Arena upon reopening.
 In 2017, management announced that Rink 1 would undergo renovation once again putting in new seats, new boards, and a new jumbotron/scoreboard.
 In the fall of 2018, the arcade was replaced by vending machines.
 The arena has two NHL-sized skating rinks.
 The main arena has a seating capacity of 2,500 and the second rink seats approximately 500.